 A widely accepted and comprehensive grading system is UMF™ (Unique Manuka Factor) which is overseen by the UMFHA (Unique Manuka Factor Honey Association) in New Zealand.
 This is an independent body with over 100 NZ Manuka Honey exporters as members.

 What can be tested for in Manuka Honey?

 It is important with each of the Manuka grading systems that we understand what can be tested for in Manuka Honey.
 These different ‘markers’ exist in Manuka Honey which, when tested, provide evidence of the honey’s authenticity and antibacterial levels.

 The following scientifically tested markers provide you, the consumer, confidence in your Manuka Honey purchase.
-You will see these markers clearly indicated in the sample UMF Manuka Honey testing report further below.
+You will see these markers clearly indicated in the sample UMF™ Manuka Honey testing report further below.

 - Testing for Leptosperin is the best way to identify genuine Manuka honey as it is specifically present in the nectar of the Manuka flower.
 It provides evidence that the honey tested derives from the Manuka plant (Leptospermum scoparium)

-- Methylglyoxal (MGO) is the antibacterial component in Manuka Honey.
-The higher the level of MGO the greater the antibacterial activity.
+- MGO is the measurement of Methylglyoxal in Manuka honey.
+The higher the MGO level, the more effective the Manuka honey is.

 - Along with Leptosperin, Dihydroxyacetone (DHA), is also present in the nectar of the Manuka flower.
 The maximum concentration of MGO in the Manuka honey can be determined by its DHA concentration.

 - Non-Peroxide Activity that is essentially additional antibacterial activity found in Manuka honey and is calculated from the concentration of MGO.
 It corresponds with the UMF™ equivalent grade of honey eg. 5+, 10+, 15+.